MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 The enclave can define a Seal policy bounded to an enclave identity configured with specified PCRs.
 Users can use the enclave identity to encrypt any data using Seal, and only the enclave of the given PCRs can decrypt it.

-Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and show that only the enclave with the expected PCRs has access to it.
+Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we encrypt it using Seal, and show that only the enclave with the expected PCRs is able to decrypt and use it.

 ## Components

 1. Nautilus server running inside AWS Nitro Enclave (`src/nautilus-server/src/apps/seal-example`): This is the only place that the Seal secret can be decrypted according to the policy.
 It exposes the endpoints at port 3000 to the Internet with the `/get_attestation` and `/process_data` endpoints.
-It also exposes port 3001 to the local host, which can only be used to initialize and complete the bootstrap steps inside the instance that the enclave runs.
+It also exposes port 3001 to the local host with 3 `/admin` endpoints, which can only be used to initialize and complete the key load steps on the host instance that the enclave runs.

 2. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
 The latest doc for the CLI can be found [here](https://seal-docs.wal.app/SealCLI/#7-encrypt-and-fetch-keys-using-service-providers).

 3. Move contract `move/seal-policy/seal_policy.move`: This defines the `seal_approve` policy using the enclave object.

 ## Overview

+> [!NOTE]
-Admin is someone that has access to the EC2 instance.
-He can build and run the enclave binary.
+> Admin is someone that has access to the EC2 instance.
+He can build and run the enclave binary on it.
 He can also call the admin only enclave endpoints via localhost on the EC2 instance.

-Phase 1: Start and register the server
+Phase 1: Start and Register the Server

 1. Admin specifies the `seal_config.yaml` with the published Seal policy package ID and Seal configurations.
 Then the admin builds and runs the enclave with exposed `/get_attestation` endpoint.